Bilinear representation mitigates reversal curse and enables consistent model editing: Discussion

-\paragraph{Limitations and Future Work.} Our primary limitation is its use of LMs trained from scratch on a clean, synthetic dataset.
-This raises the crucial question of whether these findings scale to large, pre-trained LMs and the noisy, complex knowledge they contain.
-Whether similar bilinear structures exist in industrial-scale pre-trained LMs remains an open question; it is unlikely that all knowledge is encoded via a single, uniform geometry.
+\paragraph{Limitations and Future Work.} Our primary limitation is the use of language models trained from scratch on a clean, synthetic dataset.
+This raises the crucial question of whether these findings scale to large, pre-trained language models and the noisy, complex knowledge they contain.
+Whether similar bilinear structures exist in industrial-scale pre-trained language models remains an open question; it is unlikely that all knowledge is encoded via a single, uniform geometry.
 Instead, different domains of knowledge may adopt different relational structures in their representations.
-Our work is a proof of concept, demonstrating that LMs are {\it capable} of forming this algebraically robust structure, although we have not verified its prevalence in existing large-scale LMs.
+Our work is a proof of concept, demonstrating that language models are {\it capable} of forming this algebraically robust structure, although we have not verified its prevalence in existing large-scale models.
 A critical direction for future work, therefore, is to develop methodologies to diagnose {\it how} a pre-trained model decodes a specific piece of information.
 Such a diagnostic capability would be transformative, enabling a new paradigm of structure-aware model editing.
 By first identifying a fact's local representational geometry, we could then select or design editing techniques that respect and leverage that structure, moving the field from a trial-and-error process to a more principled, geometrically informed science of knowledge modification.